-Pre-requisite: BIO 1010/1011, concurrent enrollment in BIO 1020, or permission of instructor An introduction to the diversity of living organisms with an emphasis on the diagnostic characteristics of major groups of organisms and evolutionary patterns visible throughout these groups.
-This course meets half of the semeser for one lecture hour and three laboratory hours.
+Pre-requisite: concurrent enrollment in BIO 1020, or permission of instructor

+An introduction to the diversity of living organisms with an emphasis on the diagnostic characteristics of major groups of organisms and evolutionary patterns visible throughout these groups.
+This course meets half of the semester for one lecture hour and three laboratory hours.

-BIO 2010: Topics in Cell Biology (3)
+BIO 1030: Basic Life Functions (3)